 Reception baseline assessment tests explained for parents

-The Reception Baseline Assessment will be introduced in September 2021.
-We explain what the assessment will look like and how the results will be used in our parents' guide.
+The Reception Baseline Assessment was introduced in September 2021.
+We explain what the assessment looks like and how the results are used in our parents' guide.

 What is a success criteria / WILF?

 Find out what success criteria (also known as the 'WILF') are and how your child's teacher will use success criteria to boost learning focus.

 Heard your child talk about their LO, or their WALT?
 Teachers use learning objectives to help children understand what is expected of them in the classroom.
 Find out what a learning objective (or WALT) is and how learning objectives are used in primary school.

 Find out what a DUMTUM is and how this technique will help your child to set out their work correctly.

 Find out what a talk partner is and why having a talk partner will benefit your child's learning in the classroom.